Introduction and significance of the theme

 - Private contributions: at least 389 million euros.

-The ratios between these financial flows show that the cultural sector generates a substantial part of its income itself.
-However, government contributions are the largest source of income.
-Private contributions are the smallest source of income.
-The ratios between these three financial flows are virtually unchanged between 2005 and 2023, with the exception of the years during the corona pandemic.
+The ratios between these financial flows show that the cultural sector derives a substantial part of its income from its programming and activities.
+However, government contributions constitute the largest source of income.
+Private contributions make up a smaller share of the income.
+The ratios between these three funding streams have remained virtually unchanged over the past two decades, with the exception of the years during the COVID-19 pandemic.

 Government spending